-Canadians participated in the election in a variety of ways, including as campaign staff, volunteers, donors, and as registered third parties for election advertising or partisan activities (for more on the implications of the results, read “2025 federal election in review”).
-Such political participation can have implications for individuals and organizations intending to interact with government officials in the future.
+Canadians participated in the recent federal election in a variety of ways, including as campaign staff, volunteers, donors, and as registered third parties for election advertising or partisan activities (for more on the implications of the results, read “2025 federal election in review”).
+Such political participation can have implications for individuals and organizations intending to interact with government officials—including members of the newly appointed Cabinet and their staff—in the future.

-To be compliant with the federal Lobbying Act and the Lobbyists’ Code of Conduct (the Code), organizations and individuals who plan to lobby a federal official need to ensure that the official would not reasonably be seen to have a sense of obligation towards them.
+To be compliant with the federal Lobbying Act and the Lobbyists’ Code of Conduct (the Code), organizations and individuals who plan to lobby a federal public office holder (“official”) need to ensure that the official would not reasonably be seen to have a sense of obligation towards them.
+If a sense of obligation could reasonably be seen to exist, the lobbyist should generally not lobby that official.

-It can arise in other situations, such as when a lobbyist (or the lobbyist’s client or employer) employed the official before they became an official, or employed or continues to employ a close family member of the official.
-It can also occur if the lobbyist engaged in partisan activities for the benefit of the official beyond the scope of political work (as defined in the Code).
+It can also arise in other situations, such as when a lobbyist (or the lobbyist’s client or employer) employed the official before they became an official, or employed or continues to employ a close family member of the official, or engaged in partisan activities for the benefit of the official beyond the scope of political work (as defined below).

-These scenarios highlight the importance of understanding and managing relationships to ensure compliance with lobbying regulations.
+The variety of scenarios highlight the importance of understanding and thinking through the nature of one’s relationships and interactions with officials to ensure compliance with lobbying regulations.

 Political work is defined broadly and includes a variety of activities that contribute to the functioning and success of political campaigns and organizations.